DataSystemsGroupUT/dataeng/Data Engineer.md

 ### Data Lake
-A Data lake is a vast pool of raw data (i.e., data as thye are natively, unprocessed).
+A Data lake is a vast pool of raw data (i.e., data as they are natively, unprocessed).
 A data lake stands out for its high agility as it isn’t limited to a warehouse’s fixed configuration. [^8]

 [^8]:[ https://medium.com/datadriveninvestor/what-is-data-engineering]( https://medium.com/datadriveninvestor/what-is-data-engineering-explaining-the-data-pipeline-data-warehouse-and-data-engineer-role-1a4b182e0d16)